 Round Robin Format: Teams will be divided evenly into divisions within their conference.
-Teams will play a majority of the teams in their division, and teams will be ranked.
+Teams will play all teams in their division, and teams will be ranked.

 Playoff Format: The top two teams in each of the divisions will move on to a single elimination playoff round, ending when one team remains.